A possible message of The Lord’s Prayer

 And forgive us our debts.
 Rom 3:24-28; 8:29-39; Heb 4:15-16…

 And lead us not into temptation!
-Js 1:13-23; Is 5:18; Jn 10:27?!
+Jm 1:13-23; Is 5:18; Jn 10:27?!
 Note that 1 Cor 10:13 is followed by v 14-15.
 Jesus is saying we should be where Father wants us to be: not distracted by thieves, our own lust/greed and self-righteousness, or least of all the devil.
 We successfully resist the enemy [wrong thoughts] only by focussing on Jesus Christ and His Spirit guiding us (Jn 4:24; 14:26), to stop wasting time and energy on reasoning that is not seeking, but that only reflect distrust in Jesus Christ!
-We should therefore not seek out places where He would need to lead us out of self-inflicted calamities (Is 5:18-21) and suspect Him of getting us there and then ask His protection – especially if we ignore what is confirmed in Heb 10:26-27,38-39!…
+We should therefore not seek out places where He would need to lead us out of self-inflicted calamities (Is 5:18-21) and suspect Him of getting us there and then ask His protection – especially if we ignore what is confirmed in Heb 10:26-27,38-39!… So, even if today, some scholars claim this statement of verse 13 was translated wrong, may it very well just have been understood wrong!
+Refer to the meditations “Mixing Old and New” and “The Covenant and the Law”.

 The reader might also want to contemplate the meditation “Prayer” and “Intercession” on this website.
 At any rate, be blessed and live out Phil 4:13; 1 Thess 5:23!…